UgoTFS/automatos/README.md

 ## Project Description / Descrição do projeto

-The automatons in this project are based on deterministic finite automaton(dfa), and it is an algorithms for a finite-state machine that accepts or rejects a given string of symbols.
+The automatons in this project are based on deterministic finite automaton(dfa), push-down automatons(pda) and turing machines(tm), and it is an algorithms for a finite-state machine that accepts or rejects a given string of symbols.

-The notation used for this project is like the following:
+The notation used for dfa in this project is like the following:

 M (Q, Σ, δ, s, F )